kislayverma/jest-tube/README.md

 # jest-tube
 This is a test tube repository for my experiments in Java.

-## Spring deferred result based reverse proxy
+## Spring DeferredResult based reverse proxy
 This is an effort to build a non-blocking, scalable reverse proxy using Spring 3's DeferredResult construct.
 As of now this works but I have not yet benchmarked it fully.

 ## Apache OpenNLP based text classifier